 3 hours.
-Offered 1998-99.
+Offered 2000-01.
 A study of the causes and nature of juvenile delinquency, the development of the juvenile court, probation and other rehabilitative programs.
 Prerequisite: SOC 150 Principles of Sociology, or permission of the instructor.

-SOC 450 Gerontology
+SOC 450 Aging in Society

 3 hours.
 Offered 1999-2000.
-A study of the aging process in its diverse social, psychological and physiological dimensions.
+A study of the adult aging process in its diverse social dimensions.
 An exploration of the aging network and its various services and programs will be a secondary focus of study.
+(Identical to SWK 450.)
+Prerequisite: SOC 150 Principles of Sociology or permission of the instructor.